Welcome to the IU Bloomington Chapter of the AAUP!

 The Bloomington Chapter has pursued the national mission at Indiana University for over a century.
 Our local Committee A on Academic Freedom advises and vigorously advocates for ALL faculty colleagues and graduate students who believe that their academic freedom has been violated.

 The AAUP is the only national organization standing up for your rights as faculty.
 Our local chapter is only as strong as its membership.
-Click on the link below to join the AAUP.
+Click on the link to join the AAUP.

 Join the AAUP!